 Past President, WATG

-As always, I look forward to hearing from you.
-Thank you for this foray into using other perspectives to helping us understand giftedness.
+As always, I look forward to your comments and suggestions.
+Thank you for joining me in this foray into using other perspectives to helping us understand giftedness.

 Past President, WATG